Courses – Faculty of Science

 Fundamental design techniques used for efficient algorithmic problem-solving and software development.
 Methods that yield algorithms that are both provably correct and efficient.
 Efficiency of algorithms to provide a basis for deciding which algorithm is best for the job.
 Limits on the power of computers and the theory of NP-completeness.
 An introduction to methods whose correctness or performance is not guaranteed.

-Prerequisite: COMPSCI 230 and 15 points at Stage II in Computer Science
+Prerequisite: COMPSCI 230 and 15 points at Stage II in Computer Science, or SOFTENG 281

 Operating Systems